raspberrypilearning/sorting-hat-lesson/teachers-instructions.md

 - A monitor connected to the RPi
 - Latest NOOBS SD card with Raspbian installed (instructions below)
 - Pibrella Python 3 Library on each SD card (instructions below)
-- Alternatively you could use Scratch GPIO for this lesson which needs to be installed on each SD card (instructions below)
+- Alternatively, you could use Scratch GPIO for this lesson, which needs to be installed on each SD card (instructions below)
-- Audio Files and mpg123 in order to play the files.
+- Audio files and mpg123 in order to play the files.
 - A hat

-## Sorting Hats
+## Sorting hats

-1. Official Sorting Hat (Amazon) *Official sorting hat endorsed by Warner Brothers.*
+1. Official sorting hat (Amazon) *Official sorting hat endorsed by Warner Brothers.*
-1. Witches Hat *Replica wizards/witches hat from ilovefancydress.com*
+1. Witch's hat *Replica wizard's/witch's hat from ilovefancydress.com*
-1. DIY (Do It Yourself) Sorting Hat *Create your very own sorting hat.
-(Above is the version created by team Python - Led by Simon Johnson at Picademy September 2014)*
+1. DIY (Do It Yourself) sorting hat *Create your very own sorting hat.
+(Above is the version created by team Python - led by Simon Johnson at Picademy September 2014)*

 ## Downloading and installing NOOBS

 Instructions for best practice on [downloading and installing NOOBS can be read here](https://github.com/raspberrypi/documentation/blob/master/installation/noobs.md).

 ## Installing additional libraries

 You will need to install the following libraries in order for the sorting hat to work:

 - Pibrella (This allows you to communicate with the GPIO pins via the Pibrella on the Raspberry Pi)
 - mpg123 (This will allow you to play the audio files)

 In order to create the sorting hat, students will need to install some additional library packages required for Python:

-1. Start by launching LXTerminal by double clicking on LXTerminal desktop icon.
+1. Start by launching LXTerminal by double-clicking on the LXTerminal desktop icon.
-1. Before installing new libraries, it's always a good idea to update the raspbian operating system first.
-To upgrade the operating system type: `sudo apt-get update` and press **enter**.
+1. Before installing new libraries, it's always a good idea to update the Raspbian operating system first.
+To upgrade the operating system type: `sudo apt-get update` and press **Enter**.
-1. Once complete download and install pip by typing `sudo apt-get install python3-pip` and pressing **enter** on the keyboard.
+1. Once complete, download and install the pip library by typing `sudo apt-get install python3-pip` and pressing **Enter** on the keyboard.
-1. Next install pibrella library by typing `sudo pip3.2 install pibrella`
+1. Next, install the Pibrella library by typing `sudo pip3.2 install pibrella`
 1. Finally, install the the mpg123 library by typing `sudo apt-get install mpg123`

-## Alternative: Downloading and Installing Scratch GPIO
+## Alternative: Downloading and installing Scratch GPIO

 Instructions on how to [download and install the latest version can be read here](http://cymplecy.github.io/scratch_gpio/).

-## Download the Audio Files
+## Download the audio files

 Students will need the following audio files to announce the house they will sort students into.
 You can download them from the command line using the `wget` command.
 For example: